Find out why it makes sense to invest in tech and automation to streamline tax processes and alleviate the burdens finance teams face.

-The shift towards digitisation has necessitated a radical adaption and shift in existing tech for industries across the board.
+The shift towards digitisation necessitates a radical adaption and shift in existing tech for industries across the board.
 As this occurs, tensions and anxieties rise around automation and job losses.
 With Oxford Economics predicting that 12.5 million manufacturing jobs will be automated in China by 2030, a partially automated workforce is indeed on the horizon.

 For organisations operating globally, this is of particular importance as an extensive knowledge of governmental financial legislation in many countries is needed.
 Financial frameworks are complex to navigate and are constantly changing.
 Real-time VAT reporting is increasingly prevalent worldwide, with continuous transaction controls (CTCs) tightly constricting many different jurisdictions.
 Without automation, the hours required to manually keep pace with new rules would far exceed realistic human capacity.